niv-reddy/msg-to-pdf-automation/README.md

 ## Notes

-- The actual folders for input and output (`InputMSG`, `OutputPDF`, `FailedMSG`) are variables defined inside the flow.
-You’ll need to create these locally before running the automation.
+- The folders for input, output, and failed files are configured as variables in the flow (e.g., `InputMSG`, `OutputPDF`, `FailedMSG`).
+These must be created locally before running the automation.
-- The flow is built to run unattended, skipping duplicates and logging any failed conversions by moving them to a specified folder.
+- The flow skips existing files and moves any failures to the designated folder for later review.
-- Minimal UI automation is used to maximize reliability — only the Outlook print command uses UI elements.
+- Minimal UI automation is used (only to trigger the Outlook print dialog); most steps rely on keyboard input for reliability.

 ## Status

 - Successfully converted 552 `.msg` files in a test run
-- Only 1 failure, which was automatically handled
+- 1 failure, automatically handled by moving to the failure folder
 - Total runtime: ~3 hours and 36 minutes

 ## Future Enhancements

-- Add retry logic for failed files
+- Add retry logic for failed `.msg` files
-- Implement CSV logging of metadata (subject, sender, date)
+- Extract and log metadata (subject, sender, date) to a CSV
-- Improve notification and logging visibility
+- Timestamped logging for auditing or reporting purposes

 ## Author